Skip to main content

 Consumer Advocacy

 Mental Health America provides technical assistance to other community organizations, specifically consumer groups.
-MHA staff members advise these organizations on best practices, including how to form a nonprofit board of directors.
-Additionally, MHA on an ongoing basis releases white papers to help consumer advocates in their work.
+Our staff members advise these organizations on best practices, including how to form a nonprofit board of directors.
+Additionally, Mental Health America regularly releases white papers to help consumer advocates in their work.